Soviet Union during the Iran–Iraq War: Soviets explore opportunities

-Fukuyama observes that the Soviet policy toward the Persian gulf, in 1987 and early 1988, was complex, with several competing goals.
-Overall, they sought to increase Soviet influence in the region, especially if Western navies left the area.
-When they made the tactical mistake of chartering tankers, they quickly adapted to moving the Western forces out of the Gulf, "by tilting away from Kuwait and towards Iran.
-Over the summer of 1989, the Soviets probably hoped the United States could be frightened out of the Gulf...Bolstering Iranian opposition to reflagging would contribute to this result."
+Fukuyama observed that the Soviet policy toward the Persian Gulf in 1987 and early 1988 was complex, with several competing goals.
+Overall, the Soviets sought to increase their influence in the region, especially if Western navies left the area.
+When they made the tactical mistake of chartering tankers, they quickly adapted to moving the Western forces out of the Gulf "by tilting away from Kuwait and towards Iran.
+Over the summer of 1989, the Soviets probably hoped the United States could be frightened out of the Gulf....
+Bolstering Iranian opposition to reflagging would contribute to this result."
 Such a tilt would serve the objective of building influence with Iran, while offsetting the United States' extensive support to Kuwait.

 Export controls

-Under the Soviet system, there was little incentive for highly profitable arms exports.
+Under the Soviet system, there was little incentive for highly-profitable arms exports.
 Rather, Soviet arms exports were first and foremost governed by military secrecy.
 If the military determined that a particular piece of equipment, manufacturing technology, or other information was ahead of the equivalent in the West, it would not be available for export, and the foreign military sales organizations of the Soviet Union had no means to appeal.

 If there was a question of sensitivity, traditional Soviet decisionmaking was for more, not less, secrecy.
 Every decision about exporting things of perceived military significance were made centrally, with Party, military and State Security (KGB) input.
 If a decision was made in favor of exporting, it reflected a consensus of the government.

-In 1981, a Central Intelligence Agency document said that the Soviet Union is likely to hasten the delivery of $220 million in "ground equipment", and to permit Eastern European countries to "selectively provide some items in short supply."
+In 1981, a Central Intelligence Agency document said that the Soviet Union is likely to hasten the delivery of $220 million in "ground equipment" and to permit Eastern European countries to "selectively provide some items in short supply."